 She was a judge at the 1972 Munich and 1988 Seoul Olympic Games and a member of the competition jury at the 1992, 1996 and 2000 Olympic Games.
 A groundbreaker for women in sports administration, she worked her way up to become president of the Australian Canoe Federation, a position she held for 14 years, and was given Life Membership.
 She is a director of the International Canoe Federation, president of the Commonwealth Canoe Federation and the Oceania Canoe Federation, chair of the Oceania National Olympic Committee’s Women and Sport Commission and the president of the NSW Olympic Council, a position she has held since 1990.

-She has been honoured by the International Olympic Committee for her work in education and invited to become a member of the IOC Commission for Culture and Olympic Education.
-A strong advocate for the involvement of more women in sport, in 2002 she was awarded the IOC Women and Sport Trophy of Oceania in recognition of her outstanding contribution to the promotion of women in sport.
-In 1985 Brownlee was awarded an OAM (Medal of the Order of Australia) for services to the sport of canoeing and 2010 was Inducted into the International Whitewater Hall of Fame.
+She has been honoured by the International Olympic Committee for her work in education and invited to become a member of the IOC Commission for Culture and Olympic Education and remains a strong advocate for the involvement of more women in sport.

 Given the opportunity to develop programs and initiatives for the 2000 Sydney Olympics, she earned the International Fair Play Trophy on behalf of the teachers and students of NSW for their “unreserved support” of the Olympic and Paralympic Games in the spirit of solidarity, tolerance and fair play.